Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 She wondered what her grandma would think of her, sitting there and watching literal witchcraft.

 When the moment seemed right she gave voice to the thought in her head.
-"I never figured you for...any of this, gotta be honest."
+"I never figured you for... any of this, gotta be honest."

 Jack opened his eyes and glanced at her.
 "It’s how my family does things," he said.
 He set the burning bundle on the altar and took up the knife.
 He grinned at the slight change in her expression.